-Claudio Abbado (1933-2014), Italian conductor.
+499 Claudio Abbado (1933-2014), Italian conductor.

 I am just so pissed off with this whole situation I find myself in.
 Finally, I worked with the City Opera for two whole days, got a call from Chicago, signed immediately and here I am.
 All in all things have worked out for the best because I am much more used to the international level and the N.Y.C Opera has only local singers and the level of singing is not necessarily too good - I was privately appalled that the only decent singer over there is Beverly Sills - and I am not referring to voice - they all have that, but the art of singing is something else, right?
-[Here in Chicago] we have done L'Elisir with the famous [Luciano] Pavarotti, onext I worked on [Gluck's] Orfeo which opens tomorrow night and this evening is my first rehearsal of Manon with Ia [Maria] Chiara, and then Barbiere with [Tito] Gobbi directing and the new mezzo everybody is raving about, [Frederica] von Stade, on I find myself in mediately and here I am.
-All in all this part in all this evening is not necessarily too good - I was privately appalled that the only decent singer over there is Beverly Sills - and I am not referring to voice - they all have that, but the art of singing is something else, right?
-[Here in Chicago] we have done L'Elisir with the famous [Luciano] Pavarotti, so next I worked on [Gluck's] or so next I worked on [Gluck's] or so next I worked on [Lichago] which is a supplied that the only decent singer over there is Beverly Sills - and I am not referring to voice - they all have that, but the even in given the control of th
+[Here in Chicago] we have done L'Elisir with the famous [Luciano] Pavarotti, onext I worked on [Gluck's] Orfeo which opens tomorrow night and this evening is my first rehearsal of Manon with Ia [Maria] Chiara, and then Barbiere with [Tito] Gobbi directing and the new mezzo everybody is raving about, [Frederica] von Stade, on I find myself in mediately and served with I file of the tenor of the content of the conte

 About our recital - I am still determined to pull that thing off and in the very near future - first I have decided that it would be ridiculous for me to finance this thing - so I need your thoughts, feelings and ideas in a hurry.
 What do you think the possibilities [are] of finding a sponsor, and who would it be?
-Then, what about the Baxter Theatre - would they sponsor?
-You could try talking to Roland Pead, show him our previous programme and reviews and see who he can direct you to in the Baxter management and then I would be quite willing to open up a correspondence.
+Then, what about the Baxter Theatre503 - would they sponsor?
+You could try talking to Roland Pead,504 show him our previous programme and reviews and see who he can direct you to in the Baxter management and then I would be quite willing to open up a correspondence.
 What do you think?